expertanalytics/xal/content/training/cpp/machine-learning.md

 : Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++.
-The software is open source and cross platform compatible, and also features more general purpose functionality for e.g. linear algebra, image processing, GUI etc. The library supports a number of machine learning algorithms, such as Support Vector Machinesand neural networks.
+The software is open source and cross platform compatible, and also features more general purpose functionality e.g. linear algebra, image processing, GUI etc. The library supports a number of machine learning algorithms, such as Support Vector Machines and neural networks.